Our Indoor Amenities

 How did the library begin?

-The library was initiated and is sustained by participation of the Town’s children.
-It was founded in August 1996 by Grace Ambrose, Jane Klinger, Naima Ritter, Yihana Ritter, Danielle Helme, Emily McCathran, Alexander Lembesis, Merida Anderson, and Joel Shapiro, with Betsy Klinger as facilitator.
+The library was founded in August 1996 by a group of town children who were 6–9 years old at the time: Grace Ambrose, Jane Klinger, Naima Ritter, Yihana Ritter, Danielle Helme, Emily McCathran, Alexander Lembesis, Merida Anderson, and Joel Shapiro, with Betsy Klinger as facilitator.
 The group painted shelves, sanded bookcases, made labels, and brought in rugs, curtains and chairs to prepare the space.
 They then pooled their books and wrote the rules.
-They staged a grand opening in September, 1996 with a puppet stage, baked goods, and story telling.
-Since then, more than 40 families have donated books for the library.
+They staged a grand opening in September 1996.
+They baked treats, set up a puppet stage, and created games and stories for the event.
+Since then, many families have donated books for the library.
+The first 45 households to donate books are listed on the yellow cards encircling the front room near the ceiling.

-For the first year and a half the children held weekly story hours, with the older children and adult guests reading to younger children.
-Acorn Library still welcomes any children or parents who wish to use the space for weekly gatherings or for special events!
+For the first year and a half, the children held weekly story hours, with the older children and adult guests reading to younger children.
+Acorn Library still welcomes children or parents who wish to use the space for individual visits, their own special events, or organized story times.

 Special thanks to the Woman’s Club

 Since 1998, The Woman’s Club of Washington Grove has generously donated funds to help pay for electricity.
-Thanks to them, the library is usually lighted and in winter, heated, Sunday through Tuesday.
-However, children are encouraged to come use the library (and turn on lights or heat) at any time.
+Thanks to them, the library is lighted daily, and during cold days, it is heated with two space heaters.
+In the heat of the summer, we run fans to bring in the cool night air, and run a de-humidifier on rare occasions.